ipfs/in-web-browsers/README.md

 ### IPFS Addressing in Web Browsers

 See  [this memo](ADDRESSING.md).
-It specifies current set of conventions for the IPFS community.
+It specifies current set of URL conventions for the IPFS community.
 We invite everyone to submit questions and suggestions for improvements via issues/PR.

+#### DNSLink

+DNSLink is mapping a domain name to an IPFS address by means of DNS TXT record.

+Read [DNSLink guide](https://docs.ipfs.io/guides/concepts/dnslink/) for details such as setting it up on your own website and [DNSLink in IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion/blob/master/docs/dnslink.md) to see additional benefits of using our browser extension.

 ## PM'ing